-Investment/ Coordination Opportunity Description Relative Cost Examples from the NYMTC Planning Area Information and C ommunication One-Call/One- Click System built around existing 511NY stem built website for information and some 511NY provides information and automated trip planning Rides to health Development of a technology platform that integrates and synchronizes transportation services for non-emergency and post-discharge medical trips (dialysis, chemotherapy) \$ Available for Curb-connected yellow and green taxis in New York City.
+Investment/ Coordination Opportunity Description Relative Cost Examples from the NYMTC Planning Area Information and Co ommunication One-Call/One- Click System built around existing 511NY Centralized phone number and website for information and some or all of the following: trip planning (person or automated), reservations assistance, and/or online reservations for a variety of providers \$\$\$ 511NY provides information and automated trip planning Rides to health Development of a technology platform that integrates and synchronizes transportation services for non- emergency and post-discharge medical trips (dialysis, chemotherapy) \$ Available for Curb- connected yellow and green taxis in New York City.
 Uber health partnered with Ride Health to service Health Care Workers in Staten Island during the COVID-19 pandemic.
 Ride Health is partnered with Uber Health and partnered with Lyft beginning January 1, 2021 Methods to communicate unsafe or inaccessible conditions on sidewalks and at bus stops Develop an app or online portal that allows the public and transit agencies to identify, map, and describe sidewalk conditions \$ NYC311 System